gohls/full-stack-assessment/README.md

 ### How do I get set up? ###

 Getting set up should be quite straight-forward.
 As this is a Docker project, please make sure you have Docker isntalled on your machine.
-Then simply clone this repo into a development branch on your machine (e.g. yourname-dev) with `git checkout -b <yourbranchname> origin/master` and boot things up with the commands below.
+Next, you will need to create a BitBucket account (if you don't already have one) and fork this repository.
+Then simply clone your forked repo into a development branch on your machine (e.g. yourname-dev) with `git checkout -b <yourbranchname> origin/master` and boot things up with the commands below.

 #### Installing Docker ####
 Instructions for installing Docker and getting your feet wet can be found here: https://docs.docker.com/get-started/